Need to find an Impairment Doctor?

 What is an impairment rating?

-If you have been approved under Part E, of the Energy Employees Compensation Program (EEOICP) you are eligible to receive further monetary compensation through an impairment rating.
+If you have been approved under Part E, of the Energy Employees Compensation Program (EEOICPA) you are eligible to receive further monetary compensation through an impairment rating.
 An impairment rating is compensation for any degree of permanent function loss of an organ or body part caused by your “accepted illness(s).”

 In order to be considered permanent the condition must reach the maximum medical improvement (MMI).
 Essentially, if a condition has met MMI it means the condition is well-stabilized and very unlikely to improve with further medical treatment i.e. permanent.